All KC Small Business Owners Need an Exit Plan; Here's How You Can Craft One Now

 Jack: The Kansas SBDC has a CEPA on staff who can assist small-business owners with the development of their exit strategy.
 Kansas City has many professional services providers that can assist with their portion of the exit strategy, and the Kansas SBDC maintains a resource list of providers that have experience in business transitions.

-Entrance, Exit.
-KCSourceLink Is Here for Your Entrepreneurial Journey
+Entrance or exit.
+KCSourceLink Is Here for Your Entrepreneurial Journey.

 No matter if you’re planning your exit strategy, opening your first venture or scaling your established business for growth, KCSourceLink can connect you with hundreds of resources in Kansas City to help you reach your business goals.
 See how.